 12.3 Direct Allocation Method

+Policy:

 The direct allocation method is appropriate for use by non-profit organizations provided that each indirect cost is prorated using a base that accurately measures the benefits provided to each award or other activity.

-When using an indirect cost rate, an organization’s indirect costs are generally distributed using one of three basic methods: 1) the simplified method (Section 12.1 of this manual), 2) the multiple rate method (Section 12.2 of this manual), or 3) the direct allocation method, which is discussed in this section.
+When using an indirect cost rate, an organization’s indirect costs are generally distributed using one of three basic methods:

+the simplified method (Section 12.1 of this manual),

+the multiple rate method (Section 12.2 of this manual), or

+the direct allocation method, which is discussed in this section.

 Under the direct allocation method, organizations generally separate costs into three categories: (i) general administration and general expenses, (ii) fundraising, or (iii) other direct functions (including projects performed under federal awards).
 Only general administration and general expenses are treated as indirect costs and are distributed in the same manner used for the simplified method (Section 12.1 of this manual).
 All other costs are charged directly to the benefiting cost objective.
 Any joint costs are individually prorated to the benefiting cost objectives using bases that: accurately measure the benefits provided to each award; are established in accordance with reasonable criteria; and are supported by current data.

-Authority:

-OMB Circular A-122 Attachment A, (D)(4)
+For detailed information about indirect cost rate plans refer to Appendices III, IV and VII to 2 CFR Part 200 (Uniform Guidance).

+Reference:

+OMB Uniform Guidance: Appendix IV to 2 CFR Part 200

-Last Update: April 1, 2014
+Last Update: October 1, 2023